teo-tsirpanis/Farkle/designs/7.0/parser-api.md

 ```

 To avoid specifying the character type in the common cases, `CharParser<T>` is not generic over the character type.
 When/if Farkle supports building parsers on bytes, we will add a `ByteParser<T>` class, and on frameworks with covariant return types, we could add a `ParserBase<TChar, T>` class that both `CharParser<T>` and `ByteParser<T>` will inherit from.

+`CharParser` is an abstract class with a `private protected` constructor, which means that third-party code will not be able to extend the API.
+This is done for simplicity and to keep the extensibility endpoints to a minimum.
+We could add service interfaces to swap the tokenizer and the semantic provider, if there is a demand for it.

 [^antlr]: Contrast this with solutions like ANTLR [where you need six lines to parse a string and you are not even done yet](https://github.com/antlr/antlr4/blob/master/doc/csharp-target.md#how-do-i-use-the-runtime-from-my-project).
 Sure it's super flexible but the barrier of entry is super high.
 And creating a grammar has an even higher barrier.